enonic/app-preview-nextjs/README.md

 When multiple configurations are defined, each site can select which one to use via the site configuration form.
 If omitted, the `default` configuration is used.

-NOTE: If no configuration is provided, the app defaults to `url=http://127.0.0.1:3000` with an empty secret (no encryption).
+NOTE: If no configuration is provided, the app defaults to `url=http://127.0.0.1:3000` with `mySecretKey` secret.

 ### Next.js side